qensus-labs/venafi-codesigning-gitlab-integration/README.md

 Images have the following address format:

 ~~~
-quay.io/fullstaq-venafi-gitlab-integration/codesigning-<SIGNING TOOL>-<ARCHITECTURE>:<TAG>
+quay.io/fullstaq-venafi-gitlab-integration/codesigning-<SIGNING TOOL>:<TAG>
 ~~~

 Where:

  * `SIGNING TOOL` is either `jarsigner` or `signtool`.
- * `ARCHITECTURE` is the architecture of the node on which you plan to plan to run the container.
-Currently, only `x86_64` is available.
- * `TAG` is the version that you want to use.
+ * `TAG` specifies the version components and architecture that you want to use.
+This is in the format of:

-    - Specify the `latest` tag if you want to use the latest version of this Gitlab integration product, in combination with the latest version of the Venafi client tools that we support.
+    - Specify the `latest-<ARCHITECTURE>` tag if you want to use the latest version of this Gitlab integration product, in combination with the latest version of the Venafi client tools that we support.

       Note that older TPPs may not be compatible with newer client tools.
-We therefore do not recommend using the `latest` tag.
+We therefore do not recommend using `latest`.

-    - Specify `<PRODUCT VERSION>-<VENAFI CLIENT TOOLS VERSION>` as tag, if you want to have more control.
+    - Specify `<PRODUCT VERSION>-<VENAFI CLIENT TOOLS VERSION>-<ARCHITECTURE>` as tag, if you want to have more control.

        - `PRODUCT VERSION` is the major + minor version of this Gitlab integration product.
 See [the releases list](https://github.com/fullstaq-labs/venafi-codesigning-gitlab-integration/releases) to learn which versions are available.